january3/Bioinformatics/Test/questions_catalogue.md

   * What are type I (false positive, FP) and type II (false negative, FN) errors?
   * What is "cherry picking" in the context of statistical analysis?
   * What is correction for multiple testing?
+  * What is a contingency table?
+Which tests can you apply to the table?

  3. Evolution
   * What is sequence homology?